advanced-microcode-patching/shiva/README.md

 ## Build

-This has been tested on aarch64 ubuntu 18.04 and 22.
+This has been tested on aarch64 ubuntu 18.04 and ubuntu 22.
 Shiva relies on libelfmaster and musl-libc.

 ## Dependencies